How Much Does a DUI Attorney Cost?

 - Having qualified legal representation for the formal review hearing may be a factor in winning your DUI case.

-Before hiring a lawyer, carefully read the fee agreement and make sure you understand it.
+Before hiring a attorney, carefully read the fee agreement and make sure you understand it.
 This will prevent any misunderstandings that might arise later.